Industrial Utility Efficiency

 CAGI MotorControlCenter

-CAGI: The motor controller dictates how the motor will start and is made up of two key aspects: contactors and overload protection.
+The motor controller dictates how the motor will start and are made up of two key aspects, contactors and overload protection.
 Contactors control the electric current to the motor, with the core function of repeatedly establishing and interrupting an electrical power circuit.
 Overload protection protects the motor from drawing too much current and overheating.
 Optional features on some motor controllers include temperature monitoring and thermal sensors.

-Solid State Starters: Also known as soft starters, solid state starters gradually apply power to bring the motor up to full speed over a longer period of time – usually in the range of 15 to 30 seconds helping to reduce demand on the power supply.
-Solid state starters are able to meet the starting requirements of the air compressor while providing a smooth start and minimizing amps.
+Solid State Starters: Also known as soft starters, solid state starter gradually applies power to bring the motor up to full speed over a longer period of time – usually in the range of 15 to 30 seconds helping to reduce demand on the power supply.
+Solid state starters are able to meet the starting requirements of the compressor while providing a smooth start and minimizing amps.
 These starters are very flexible and can be adjusted to match the application requirements.
-Solid state starters are the best choice for centrifugal air compressor motors.
+Solid state starters are the best choice for centrifugal compressor motors.

 Starters Graph

-For more detailed information about centrifugal compressors or answers to any of your compressed air questions, please contact the Compressed Air and Gas Institute or a CAGI Centrifugal Compressor Section.
-The Compressed Air and Gas Institute is the united voice of the compressed air industry, serving as the unbiased authority on technical, educational, promotional, and other matters that affect compressed air and gas equipment suppliers and their customers.
-CAGI educational resources include e-learning coursework on the SmartSite, selection guides, videos and the Compressed Air & Gas Handbook.
-For more information, visit the CAGI web site at www.cagi.org.
+The Compressed Air and Gas Institute (CAGI) is the united voice of the compressed air industry, serving as the unbiased authority on technical, educational, promotional, and other matters that affect compressed air and gas equipment suppliers and their customers.
+CAGI educational resources include e-learning coursework, selection guides, videos, and the Compressed Air & Gas Handbook.

 • Atlas Copco Compressors